 In a corporation, the profits/losses don’t flow through the owners’ personal tax returns.
 It is a separate legal entity that has to file and pay its own taxes.

-The requirements of forming a corporation are different from one state to another.
-Usually, stock certificates are issued to the corporation’s owners along with paperwork that defines the purpose of the business as well as its location, along with hierarchical structure and a few operating rules.
+The requirements for forming a corporation are different from one state to another.
+Usually, stock certificates are issued to the corporation’s owners along with paperwork that defines the purpose of the business as well as its location, along with a hierarchical structure and a few operating rules.

 It is our recommendation that you get professional help for forming your business entity so that you don’t make any errors in the paperwork that might create difficulties in the future.